GeminiDRSoftware/MAROONXDR/readme.txt

 test_dark_subtraction.py: tests that the re-creation of a dark subtracted science frame with the darkSubtraction primitive is as it was before with comparison to the actual pixel values in the
 DARK_SUBTRACTED extension.

-test_stripe_retrieval.py: tests the creation of the flat, science frame, and BPM, sparse matricies for all fiber/orders by the extractStripes primitive given a science frame that has been previously partially reduced using the makeStripeExtractionCheck non-default echelle_spect recipe.
+test_stripe_retrieval.py: tests the creation of the flat, science frame, and BPM, sparse matrices for all fiber/orders by the extractStripes primitive given a science frame that has been previously partially reduced using the makeStripeExtractionCheck non-default echelle_spect recipe.
 Tests both red arm and blue arm frame-extraction as currently written.
-The makeStripeExtractionCheck runs all primitives of the regular recipe from a raw input science frame and uses the 'test_extraction' parameter = True to have the sparse matricies all be rewritten in (dense) fits-writeable format extensions.
+The makeStripeExtractionCheck runs all primitives of the regular recipe from a raw input science frame and uses the 'test_extraction' parameter = True to have the sparse matrices all be rewritten in (dense) fits-writeable format extensions.
 In the test this previously calculated information is all np.testing.assert_allclose against the freshly calculated values based on the primitive running during the test on the 2D image.